-You need an honours degree or relevant experience in chemistry, chemical physics, chemical engineering, materials or a related subject.
-If you have a different type of qualification, please contact us to discuss.
+You need a good honours degree or relevant experience in chemistry, chemical physics, chemical engineering, materials or a related subject.

 Months of entry